Tyraney89/clash/backend/README.md

 # Clash Royale Stats API

+> **Note:** This project is a simple experiment to explore building a web API using the Rust Actix-Web framework.
+It is not intended for production use, but as a learning and prototyping exercise.

 A professional Rust backend API for fetching Clash Royale player statistics using the official Clash Royale API.

 ## Project Structure